 3. Guess How Much I Love You

 We can’t think of an animation more beautiful than this.
 Based on the timeless children’s book of the same name, the TV show centres on the love between parent and child in the Nutbrown Hare family.
+A family friend’s daughters absolutely love this series; Guess How Much I Love You is a family treat for them, and every episode is filled with giggles.

 Available on: The official YouTube channel